buggins/dlangide/README.md

     dub fetch dlangide && dub run --build=release dlangide

 On Linux and OSX you will need to install libSDL2, which is used as a default backend.
-On Linux it's usually already installed.
 On OSX, use homebrew or some other package manager to install it.

     brew install sdl2

+On Linux it's usually already installed.
+If not, for debian/ubuntu use:

+    sudo apt-get install libsdl2-dev

+For RPM based distributions:

+    sudo yum install SDL2-devel

 Recent builds with dmd under windows have issues with crash in OPTILINK linker from DMD.